 that adjust to the human form, but they’re almost all too expensive for my shoestring budget.

 Go swimmin’! – This was great advice from a commentor who is also a physician.
 Swimming is low impact so there’s less chance of pulling a muscle or hurting your joints doing some crazy exercise you’re unfamiliar with.
+You don’t need to be doing olympic laps either, you can even have a flotation device, it doesn’t matter, you just need to move.
 Plus, it’s fun!
 I love to swim so I was glad to hear this advice.
 I do so miss underwater tea parties from when I was little.
 Time to bring them back!

 Nuts (like almonds and cashews) are also good to munch on and tide you over till the next meal time.
 I’m always snacking on these throughout the day to keep my energy levels up and it’s worked wonders for me.
+A girlfriend of mine once told me eating healthy is especially important for women’s health, im talking yeast, and when spends all day sitting, well, need I go on?
 There’s still the occasional chocolate, for what artist in her right mind would give chocolate up completely??
 Plus, dark chocolate has antioxidants so I can make exceptions for it.

 As for my own health status?
 It’s the last week of physical therapy for me and I’m doing great!
 I’ll have to keep up the exercises for my shoulders, neck, and back even after our last session this week, but that’s going to be good for me in the long run.
 I have been using a lot of resistance bands for training and they provide simple low impact exercises I can do from the comfort of my own home.
 Some of the stretches seem almost too simple, but the soreness is surprising!